ibm-cloud-docs/solution-tutorials/static-files-cdn.md

-# Low latency delivery of static files to users around the world
+# Accelerate delivery of static files

 Host and serve website assets (images, videos, documents) and user generated content in a Cloud Object Storage and use a Content Delivery Network (CDN) for fast and secure delivery to users around the world.